-2. Does your agency have a trigger involving PWTD among the qualified internal applicants and/or selectees for promotions to the senior grade levels?
-(The appropriate benchmarks are the relevant applicant pool for qualified internal applicants and the qualified applicant pool for selectees.)
+4. Using the qualified applicant pool as the benchmark, does your agency have a trigger involving PWTD among the new hires to the senior grade levels?
 For non-GS pay plans, please use the approximate senior grade levels.
 If "yes", describe the trigger(s) in the text box.
 Select "n/a" if the applicant data is not available for your agency, and describe your plan to provide the data in the text box.